Build your .NET desktop app for Windows

-A continuous integration (CI) process automatically builds and tests code every time a team member commits changes to version control.
-Here you'll create a CI build definition that helps your team keep the master branch clean.
+A continuous integration (CI) pipeline automatically builds and tests code every time a team member commits changes to version control.
+Here you'll create a CI pipeline that helps your team keep the master branch clean.

 In the right panel, select .NET Desktop, and then click Apply.

-TFS: Select a queue that includes a Windows build agent.
+TFS: Select a pool that includes a Windows build agent.

 Click Get sources and then:

-Click the Triggers tab in the build definition.
+Click the Triggers tab in the build pipeline.
 Enable the Continuous Integration trigger.
-This will ensure that the build process is automatically triggered every time you commit a change to your repository.
+This will ensure that the build pipeline is automatically triggered every time you commit a change to your repository.